 Strep-tag® - The leading affinity tag in recombinant protein technology

-The Strep-tag® - Strep-Tactin® system developed by IBA GmbH is one of the most widely used affinity chromatography systems in protein purification, detection and immobilization and offers many advantages:
+The Strep-tag® system developed by IBA Lifesciences, is one of the most widely used affinity chromatography systems for protein purification, detection and immobilization, and offers many advantages.

 - Rapid one-step purification under physiological conditions

-- Balanced amino acid composition - generally no effect on protein structure or activity
+- Balanced/inert amino acid composition - no known effect on protein structures or activities

 - C- or N-terminal fusion